bluefieldagency/bf-questionnaire-base/readme.md

 step | int, the steps a range slider iterates by

-container_border | boolean, determines if the question should have a border at the bottom

 ### Page

 container_border | boolean, determines if the questions on this page should have a border at the bottom